EbubeNwobodo/ebube-portfolio/content/projects/azure-deployment-speed-boost.md

 * **Orchestration:** Kubernetes (AKS) for microservices management.
 * **Configuration:** Terraform for provisioning and Azure Key Vault for secret management.
 * **Automation:** Custom Shell/PowerShell scripts integrated into the CI/CD pipeline.

+### Business Impact
+This automation initiative was a turning point for the organization's operational efficiency:

+1. **70% Increase in Deployment Speed:** By removing manual steps, we reduced the time-to-market for new features drastically.
+2. **40% Increase in System Reliability:** The new architecture reduced downtime risks by dividing the monolith into microservices running on Azure App Services.
+3. **Enhanced Security:** Achieved a 30% improvement in data security by automating encryption and secret management via Azure Key Vault.
+4. **Cost Reduction:** Operational costs dropped by 25% due to optimized resource allocation and reduced manual labor hours.

 ### Code Snippet: Automating the Post-Deployment Logic
 *Below is a sanitized example of the deployment logic used to automate post-deployment health checks and migrations, eliminating the need for manual verification.*